HEGSRR/HEGSRR-Template/docs/report/analysis_plan.md

 - [ ] data is not available yet
 - [ ] data is available, but only metadata has been observed
 - [ ] metadata and descriptive statistics have been observed
-- [ ] metadata and a subset or sample of the full dataset have been observed
+- [ ] metadata and a pilot test subset or sample of the full dataset have been observed
 - [ ] the full dataset has been observed.
 Explain how authors have already manipulated / explored the data.

+If pilot test data has been collected or acquired, describe how the researchers observed and analyzed the pilot test, and the extent to which the pilot test influenced the research design.

 ### Threats to validity